 Prevention is key for people with heart disease or other chronic conditions, the American College of Cardiology reminds us.
-It also stresses that we don't yet know all that much about the 2019 coronavirus, but there are some effective preventive measures that you can take to reduce your risk of infection and that of the people around you:
+We don't yet know about the 2019 coronavirus, but there are some effective preventive measures that you can take to reduce your risk of infection and that of the people around you:

 - Breaking the chain of transmission by staying home as much as possible, wearing a mask when you leave your home, avoiding people who are ill, trying not to touch your face, avoiding public gatherings, and infected surfaces

 - Securing the safety of healthcare staff in order to prevent transmission to other patients.